Skip navigation

 Department: Social Work, Education and Community Wellbeing

-I am a Professor of Applied Health and Social Care Research.
+I am a Professor of Applied Health and Social Care.
 My research has focused on the development, implementation and testing of healthcare interventions using a range of mixed design and qualitative methods.
 I joined Northumbria in September 2018 as Associate Professor of Applied Health Research.
 Prior to this I worked as a Senior Research Fellow in the Public Health Section of ScHARR at the University of Sheffield and in the Translating Knowledge to Action theme (CLAHRC Yorkshire and Humber).
 Prior to joining the University of Sheffield I was a Senior Research Fellow (Qualitative) at the ARUK Primary Care Centre, Keele University (2010-14) where I conducted studies investigating the implementation of musculoskeletal care interventions, largely within large trials in primary care (STarT Back Tool).

 I am the Programme Lead for the BSc Health and Social Care and honorary senior research fellow at the School of Health and Related Research, University of Sheffield.